Daniela1026/holbertonschool-validation/module3_task4/DEPLOY.md

-# Deployment FAQ

-- The archive awesome-website.zip contains an executable file awesome-api and a directory dist containing all the files needed to deploy the website.

-- To start the app run `unzip awesome-website.zip` and then run `./awesome-api &`

-- To save logs to `awesome.log` file, run `./awesome-api >./awesome.log 2>&1 &`

-- To change the log file just change the name on command

-- To verify application is running run `curl http://localhost:9999/health` and you should see 'ALIVE'

-- A zip file is generated when the tag 1.0.0 is pushed to Github
+# How to use it

+## DEPLOY

+- In the zip file there are two compressed files: the awesome-api and the dict/ directory.
+Use unzip to unarchive it.
+- What are the commands to start and stop the application? don't care
+- How to customize where the application logs are written? don't care
+- You can check that the app is running correctly in the CLI of github.

+## tag

+The work flow is triggered when a tag is push.
+Then a zip file is created.